124938/learning-spark/core-api-features/README.md

 ## Spark Core
-* Spark Core is the underlying general execution engine for the Spark platform that all other functionality is built on top of.
+* Spark Core is the underlying general execution engine for the Spark platform that all other functionality is built on top of
 * It provides in-memory computing capabilities to deliver speed, a generalized execution model to support a wide variety of applications
 * It supports Java, Scala, and Python APIs for ease of development